Can You Keep A Betta In A Vase? (How To Make It Work)

 Head to many stores that sell fish, and you will often find that they are selling Betta fish in small pots.
 This is likely to ensure that the Betta fish are not fighting (the males can kill each other easily), but it is also because there seems to be a rumor going around that a betta in a vase is an OK thing to do.
-It isn’t, and that is exactly what we want to talk about on this page.
+It isn’t, and that is exactly what we want to talk about on this article.

-Can You Keep a Betta in a Vase?
+The Short Answer: Can You Keep a Betta in a Vase?

 No. It is inhumane.
 Some people attempt to defend the idea of keeping a betta in a vase by claiming that ‘in the wild’ betta fish will often live in small, shallow bodies of water.
 This is true.
 However, there is a world of difference between a rich, wild ecosystem and a vase in a person’s home.
-It is impossible to completely replicate a Betta fish’s natural habit at home.
+It is impossible to completely replicate a Betta fish’s natural habitat at home.
 The best you can do is get close to it, and that is not going to happen with a normal vase.

 Why Don’t Vases Work?